abhicsng007/AIWEX/README.md

 ## My vision

-I built AIWEX because learning to code is only one part of becoming a software engineer.
-The first real job also expects you to understand tickets, communicate your plan, ask useful questions, work with deadlines, validate changes, respond to review, and explain why a change is ready to ship.

-Those expectations can feel invisible when you have never worked in a software team before.
-AIWEX gives new developers a safe place to practise them.
+I built AIWEX because whenever a student moves out to find a job, they are often filtered out in the early stages for lack of work experience.
+Recruiters also cannot trust many of the projects on a portfolio — metrics get inflated, impact gets overstated, and it is hard to tell what someone actually did.

+The same pattern shows up with early-career professionals: people claim work they did not really own, then get caught in interviews or later when they must do the real job.
+The skills that matter most — tickets, stand-ups, review, deadlines, collaboration, and shipping under real constraints — are usually learned only after you are already employed.

-AIWEX is a realistic, private workplace simulation where a learner joins a fictional product team, works through a delivery scenario, and builds an evidence trail of the decisions they made along the way.
+AIWEX exists so anyone can learn those workplace skills without being employed first.
+It is a realistic, private workplace simulation where a learner joins a fictional product team, works through delivery scenarios, and builds an evidence trail of decisions and outcomes that cannot be faked on a resume.

 ## What problem I am trying to solve

-Many coding platforms stop once a solution passes tests.
-In real teams, that is only part of the work.
-A developer also needs to understand the context behind a request, protect existing behaviour, make progress visible, invite review, act on feedback, and close the loop responsibly.

-Without workplace experience, it is difficult to practise those habits or show them credibly.
-AIWEX is designed to make that process understandable before it has real-world consequences.
+Hiring and early career both suffer from a trust and experience gap:

+1. **Students are screened out for “no experience.”** Without a real job, they have little credible signal that they can work like an engineer on a team.
+2. **Portfolios and project claims are hard to trust.** Self-written metrics and polished write-ups do not prove how someone collaborated, handled review, or shipped under constraints.
+3. **Resume inflation backfires.** Early-career professionals who overclaim get exposed in interviews or on the job — and teams pay the cost of the gap between stated and actual capability.
+4. **Workplace habits are gated behind employment.** Tickets, communication, validation, feedback, and ownership are hard to practise safely before the first role, yet those are exactly what the first role expects.

+Coding platforms stop once tests pass.
+Real teams need context, protected behaviour, visible progress, review, and responsible closure.
+AIWEX makes that process learnable and verifiable before it has real-world consequences.

 ## What a learner can do